 The fact is, nothing beats winter blues like battling Mother Nature in a jacket stuffed to the gunnels with down.
 And so, just for you, T3 has picked out the best winter coats for those looking for protection from the elements.

 Whether you're looking for a sophisticated overcoat, technical puffer jacket, or an Arctic-proof parka, we've got you covered.
+Although many of the jackets here have weatherproof qualities, if you're looking specifically for an outdoor coat that'll keep you dry in a downpour, head to our roundup of the best lightweight waterproof jackets instead.

 Best winter coats for men: styles explained